By Janice Phelan, January 13, 2020

 A graduate of the U.S. Naval Academy who served in Hawaii and Afghanistan, Salvatierra was among 18 adults completing this 10-week course during fall 2019.
-Offered at UCM’s Lee’s Summit campus, the class is designed to prepare adults for the industry-recognized PMP Certification exam.
+Offered at UCM’s Lee’s Summit campus and funded by a grant from the Full Employment Council, the class is designed to prepare adults for the industry-recognized PMP Certification exam.

 “The program allowed me to not only build a knowledge foundation in the field I’d like to pursue,” he said, “but to also interact and mingle with professionals in the field, ask questions and get a good understanding of what opportunities project management has to offer.”

 Salvatierra, who plans to sit for the Project Management Professional exam this winter, added, “I would most definitely recommend this program to others as I feel that it provides a good knowledge foundation to become successful in passing the exam for the PMP Certification.
 It also is presented at just the right pace to learn and grasp the material.”

 The demand for skilled managers is expected to grow by 6 percent by 2024, according to the U.S. Bureau of Labor Statistics, with project management professionals needed in every industry.
 Strong management skills, combined with the Project Management Professional Certification, enhance job security, help employees make more money and provide job seekers with a competitive edge.